anandjha90/anandjha90/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ML Algorithms in order to create an effective chatbot for my website.
-- 🌱 I’m currently learning about Data Science tools,techniques, AI,ML,NLP, and how to write.
+- 🌱 I’m currently learning about Data Science tools, techniques, AI, ML, NLP, and how to write.
 - 👯 I’m looking to collaborate on written content and building communities
 - 🤔 I’m looking for help with contributions ['ama_sessions'](https://app.slack.com/client/T015K1W04H5/C016T70CJ3T/details/top) from Microsoft.
 - 💬 Ask me about data science, learning,career & how to be an entrepreneur .